zswitten/zswitten.github.io/_posts/2022-04-14-data-public-good.markdown

 I'd argue that the uncertainty of that translation can be ignored as a form of "ML luck" akin to "moral luck" -- if the magical perplexity threshold is 50, your data brings it halfway from 60 to 50, and then later mine brings it the other half, and causes a phase change, we both deserve the same reward.

 Let's leave that complication aside and pretend that test set impact = real world impact.
-One way to approximate the contribution of some subset of (e.g.) Wikipedia on GPT's performance is to do ablations with progressively less tiny versions of GPT.
-Hopefully there would be decent correlation between contribution to 1e9-scale GPT, 1e8-scale GPT, and 1e7-scale GPT which would give us confidence that the same would hold for full-scale GPT.
+Here's three possible strategies to approximate the impact of a given subset of data.

+1. Do ablations with small versions of the model.
+Hopefully data valuable to small versions would also be valuable to big versions.
+We could build confidence in this via scaling laws: correlation between contribution to 1e9-scale GPT, 1e8-scale GPT, and 1e7-scale GPT would give us confidence that the same data would be valuable to full-scale GPT.

-Another approach to measuring the contribution of small portions of a dataset would be to model it directly.
-You could amass a dataset where the samples are (dataset, supplemental data) pairs, and the labels are the improvement of a menagerie of models when trained on dataset + supplemental dataset compared to without the supplemental dataset.
+2. Model it directly.
+Amass a dataset where the samples are [dataset, supplemental data] pairs, and the labels are the improvement of a model (or a menagerie of models) when trained on [dataset + supplemental data] compared to [dataset] alone.
 Or, rather than (dataset, supplemental pair), you could use (parametrized model, supplemental dataset), and the label would be the improvement in performance for that specific model.

+3. "Untrain" the model on the data using gradient ascent.
+It makes intuitive sense that moving away from good performance on important data would hurt performance more than for unimportant data.
+A nice feature of this approach is that the cost is exactly 2x the cost of training (plus the cost of inferences on the test set).
+Untrain on a subset, measure, then restore the model to checkpoint before untraining on the next subset until it's unseen everything once.
+This one is hilariously naive but maybe just naive enough to work and I would love to see someone try it.

 Food you buy in a store usually comes with a label for Nutrition Facts: how many calories, how much sodium, protein, niacin it has.
 In this world, datasets would have labels showing how much they contribute to model performance on various tasks.
 We would talk about information-rich datasets the way we talk about spinach being high in fiber.